Directed Acyclic Graph DAG in Apache Spark

 There are multiple advantages of Spark DAG, let’s discuss them one by one:

-- The lost RDD can be recovered using the Directed Acyclic Graph.
+- The lost RDD can recover using the Directed Acyclic Graph.

 - Map Reduce has just two queries the map, and reduce but in DAG we have multiple levels.
 So to execute SQL query, DAG is more flexible.

 - DAG helps to achieve fault tolerance.
-Thus the lost data can be recovered.
+Thus we can recover the lost data.

 - It can do a better global optimization than a system like Hadoop MapReduce.

 DAG in Apache Spark is an alternative to the MapReduce.
 It is a programming style used in distributed systems.
 In MapReduce, we just have two functions (map and reduce), while DAG has multiple levels that form a tree structure.
-Hence, DAG execution is faster than MapReduce because intermediate results are not written to disk.
+Hence, DAG execution is faster than MapReduce because intermediate results does not write to disk.

 If in case you have any confusion about DAG in Apache Spark, then feel free to share with us.
 We will be glad to solve your queries.